kkorte/backend/README.md

 ---

-Before you can login in the backend you need a user connected to a shop.
-Seeding will help you
+Before you can login in the backend you need a default user.
+Seeding will help you:
 ```bash
 php artisan db:seed
 ```